Beginners’ Family History Course – online

-A series of four workshops for those new to researching family history including where to start, how to progress and good research practice.
+The course is aimed at those new to researching family history and includes where to start, how to progress and good research practice.
 Learn how to work with core records of civil registration, censuses, parish registers and modern wills.
 Discover the different genealogy websites, the content they offer and their strengths and limitations.

 Chad is a highly experienced family historian, having been in and out of Record Offices since the 1970s.
 He has honed his understanding of family history at conferences in both the UK and the USA.
 Chad has a one-name study of his mother’s Failes family who arrived in England as the Fenlands were being drained in the late 17th century.
 He has also made some headway with his father’s Irish ancestry.